 We believe it’s important to know who you’re working with.

 We’re continuing our Getting To Know CIFT series with our Project Manager — Industry 4.0, Joseph (Joe) Schultz.
-The Industry 4.0 Project Manager job is a brand new position at CIFT and Joe joined the team almost two months ago, diving head first into the position and working directly with different manufacturers in Ohio.
+Joe enjoys diving head first – working directly with different manufacturers in Ohio.
 We asked Joe some questions to get a glimpse into his role and what motivates him.

 What do you do at CIFT?

 I am the Industry 4.0, Project Manager.
 My job is to connect to all manufacturers in Northwest Ohio to assist with their pain points.
 This includes Lean/Continuous Improvement (implementation, training, assessments), Smart Manufacturing (Internet of Things (IoT), AI, preventive maintenance), Digital Manufacturing (ERP, digital thread, data capture), Cybersecurity (focus on CMMC), Automation (robotics, Cobots, smart sensors), Additive Manufacturing (3D printing, prototyping) and much more.
 In addition, I have developed Lean office for our clients.
 We often think these practices belong out only on the shop floor, while in fact, they can transform our offices as well.

 In addition, in my time at CIFT, I have added ISO 9001:2015 Lead Auditor training, NIST 800-171/CMMC (Executive Controls Training), and Additive Manufacturing for Innovation Design and Production certificates to help better serve our manufacturers.
 Another aspect of my job is to build relationships with manufacturers and service providers in the Northwest Ohio Region to help them see and know CIFT as an available resource.

 What motivates you to wake up and go to work?